szabgab/perlmaven.com/sites/en/pages/how-to-create-an-indian-rupee-symbol-with-perl-code.md

 Recently I got an e-mail from one of the readers asking how to create a Indian Rupee symbol with Perl.
-I told him to check <b>what is the Unicode character for the Rupee symbol</b> and then to check
-<b>how to print Unicode characters with Perl</b>.
+I told him to check **what is the Unicode character for the Rupee symbol** and then to check **how to print Unicode characters with Perl**.

 As this might be interesting to more people, let me show it here.